meyassu/douglas/README.md

 $ # or :
 $ sudo python setup.py install
 ~~~
-Then we verify the installation went well:
+Verify the installation went well:
 ~~~
 $ python
 Python 2.7.15 |(default, May  1 2018, 18:37:05)